The ABCs of 529 Savings Plans

 An accelerated transfer to a 529 plan (for a given beneficiary) of $75,000 (or $150,000 combined for spouses who gift split) will not result in federal transfer tax or use of any portion of the applicable federal transfer tax exemption and/or credit amounts if no further annual exclusion gifts and/or generation-skipping transfers to the same beneficiary are made over the five-year period and if the transfer is reported as a series of five equal annual transfers on Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return.
 If the donor dies within the five-year period, a portion of the transferred amount will be included in the donor's estate for estate tax purposes.

-The information herein is published by Fidelity and is considered general and educational in nature and should not be considered legal or tax advice.
+Information is provided by IIS Financial Services and written by Fidelity Viewpoints, a non-affiliate of Cetera Advisors LLC and is considered general and educational in nature and should not be considered legal or tax advice.
 Tax laws and regulations are complex and are subject to change, which can materially affect investment results.
 Fidelity cannot guarantee that the information herein is accurate, complete, or timely.

 - Information provided in this document is for informational and educational purposes only.
 To the extent any investment information in this material is deemed to be a recommendation, it is not meant to be impartial investment advice or advice in a fiduciary capacity and is not intended to be used as a primary basis for investment decisions.